JoelVStan/Guess-The-Number/README.md

 User have to guess a number and the computer asks high/low/correct to guess the number.

 # What I learned new?
-I learned about module which can be used to generate a random number.
+I learned about 'random' module which can be used to generate a random number.